-A Rheem 874820 model in-series gas booster can be installed as part of a circulated hot water flow and return system in a building.
-The connecting pipe work supplied with the water heater will need to be modified in order to install a suitable Tee prior to the water inlet of the in-series gas booster.
+A Rheem 874826 model in-series gas booster can be installed as part of a circulated hot water flow and return system in a building.
+The connecting pipe work supplied with the water heater may need to be modified in order to install a Tee prior to the water inlet of the in-series gas booster.
 The circulated return line is to be connected to the Tee.

-Refer to the diagram Circulated Hot Water Flow and Return System on page 31.
+Refer to the diagram Circulated Hot Water Flow and Return System - Solar Water Heater on page 30.